 If you do decide to purchase a wig, the task of choosing one can feel over-whelming.
-This is why I decided to share a chapter from my new book, Getting Past the Fear: A guide to help you mentally prepare for chemotherapy.
+I hope you find my tips helpful.
+They, along with more tips, are included in my book, Getting Past the Fear: A Guide to Help You Mentally Prepare for Chemotherapy.

 While I do not believe it’s necessary to shave your hair off early on, wig shopping is another matter.
 Once you know your hair will probably soon be a thing of the past, if you choose to buy a wig, the sooner you do it the better.